 The Ebro’s headwaters are at Fontibre in the province of Cantabria.
 It passes through Miranda de Ebro, Logroño, Zaragoza, Flix, Torosa and Amposta before spilling into the Mediterranean in the province of Tarragona.

 No discussion of La Rioja could be complete without mention of the region’s famous wine.
 La Rioja is divided into three sub-regions: Rioja Alta, Rioja Alavesa, and Rioja Baja.
 The soil of Rioja Alta comprises alluvial soil, calcareous clay and ferruginous clay.
+(Take a look at some of our favourite Rioja and Ribera del Duero wines to try).

 As the name suggests, much of this area is at higher altitudes.
 The Rioja Alavesa is mainly “terraced,” with limestone and clay-rich soils.
 The Riojan Baja comprises alluvial clay with large areas of ferruginous and calcareous clay.
 Generally, wines from the Baja have a higher alcohol content.